Fiat money: Europe

+According to a travelogue of a visit to Prague in 960 by Ibrahim ibn Yaqub, small pieces of cloth were used as a means of trade, with these cloths having a set exchange rate versus silver.

+Around 1150, the Knights Templar would issue notes to pilgrims.
+Pilgrims would deposit valuables with a local Templar preceptory before embarking for the Holy Land and receive a document indicating the value of their deposit.
+They would then use that document upon arrival in the Holy Land to receive funds from the treasury of equal value.

 Washington Irving records an emergency use of paper money by the Spanish for a siege during the Conquest of Granada (1482–1492).
 In 1661, Johan Palmstruch issued the first regular paper money in the West, by royal charter from the Kingdom of Sweden, through a new institution, the Bank of Stockholm.
 While this private paper currency was largely a failure, the Swedish parliament eventually assumed control of the issue of paper money in the country.
 By 1745, its paper money was inconvertible to specie, but acceptance was mandated by the government.
 This fiat currency depreciated so rapidly that by 1776 it was returned to a silver standard.
 Fiat money also has other beginnings in 17th-century Europe, having been introduced by the Bank of Amsterdam in 1683.